MTG/freesound/_docs/api/source/resources.rst

 Search resources
 >>>>>>>>>>>>>>>>

-.. _sound-search:
+.. _sound-text-search:

-Search
+Text Search
 =========================================================

 ::

-  GET /apiv2/search/
+  GET /apiv2/search/text/

 This resource allows searching sounds in Freesound by matching their tags and other kinds of metadata.

-.. _sound-search-parameters:
+.. _sound-text-search-parameters:

 Request parameters (basic search parameters)
 --------------------------------------------